Skip to main content

 StacieStauffSmith Photos / Shutterstock

 With baby walkers, kids can reach places they wouldn’t be able to otherwise.
-They could get stuck in a corner, reach a pool or bathtub, or even make it to a fireplace or stove.
+They could get stuck in a corner, reach a pool or bathtub, or even near a fireplace or stove.
 All these incidents have happened and could be avoided by making sure you don’t use baby walkers with your kiddos.

 Infant reaching for a humidifier